stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 an `extadr`.
 This allows components like the reservation station and RAT tables to track when an instruction starts and completes executing.

-The insteractions between the `extadr` and other components are as follows.
+The interactions between the `extadr` and other components are as follows.

+During decode:

  - the ID generator generates the `extaddr` by incrementing a counter.
  - the OCB registers the `extaddr` along with other decoded instruction details
+ - the RAT registers an `extaddr` for the decoded instruction to indicate which instruction will resolve a hazard.
+ - the RAT outputs the `extaddr` indicating which queued instruction will produce a register

+During execution:

- - the OCB broadcasts the `extaddr` of the olded instruction registered in a FIFO fashion.
+ - the OCB broadcasts the `extaddr` of the oldest instruction registered in a FIFO fashion.
 This is to indicate which instruction is to be retired and ensures instructions are retired in order.
- - the RAT registers an `extaddr` for the decoded instruction to indicate which instruction will resolve a hazard.
  - the RAT receives an `extaddr` from the OCB output to clear allocation flags
- - the RAT outputs the `extaddr` indicating which queued instruction will produce a register
  - the Reservation Station receives the `extaddr` with hazards to track when instructions have finished and results are available.